 Grading is the process by which a swimmer’s progress is tracked and their suitability for competitions is assessed.
 Synchro competitions usually require that team members fall within both a specific age and grade range, so obtaining these grades directly affects the teams and competitions that swimmers would be applicable for.

 Grades are assessed at Grade Days throughout the year.
 We try to go to all of the days organised for the North West region, and occasionally we’ll travel to another region, usually because we really need to get certain swimmers to certain grades by a particular time in order for them to qualify for a competition.
 There are also virtual grade days, where we film the routines and send them off to be judged.

 Grading days usually last for about four hours.
 On the day, our coaches take the swimmers for a land-based stretch and warm-up before the official start time.
-They are then assessed on their splits (every grade has a requirement for land-based splits in addition to the in-water figures), before moving on to the figure assessments.
+For figure grades, they are then assessed on their splits (every figure grade has a requirement for land-based splits in addition to the in-water figures), before moving on to the figure assessments.
 Depending on the swimmer numbers, they will usually judge in grade-groups (e.g. first judge everyone doing grades 1 and 3, then everyone doing 2 and 4), but we don’t know this until we turn up, so plan to stay right until the end of the session, as it might be necessary.

 Directly after the event, each swimmer will have their score sheet to take home with them.
 These are the only documents that contain the individual marks for each figure (as a club we only get told the overall pass/fail mark).
 Margaret will want to see these, so please make sure that the swimmers keep hold of them!